Papikonda National Park: Mammals

 The mammals either sighted or recorded by camera traps includes Bengal tiger, Indian leopard, Rusty-spotted cat, Jungle cat, Leopard cat, Sloth bear, Small Indian civet, Asian palm civet, Wild boar and Honey badger.
 Herbivores recorded include spotted deer, Sambar deer, Indian muntjac, Indian spotted chevrotain, Gaur, Nilgai and Four-horned antelope.

 The national park has population of both Rhesus macaque which are normally found north of Godavari and Bonnet macaque that are usually found south of Godavari.
 Gray langurs are also seen inside the national park.
 The presence of water buffaloes in the area was recorded during the British imperial time.

 Birds

 The national park was recognized as an Important Bird and Biodiversity Area by BirdLife International in 2016.
 Some of the endangered, vulnerable and near threatened species of birds reported includes Black-bellied tern, Pale-capped pigeon, Yellow-throated bulbul, Oriental darter, Pallid harrier, Great Thick-knee, River lapwing, River tern, Malabar pied hornbill, Alexandrine parakeet.

 Some of the tropical moist forest species of birds sighted were Black-throated munia, Indian scimitar babbler, Jerdon's nightjar, Malabar trogon Malabar whistling thrush.
 A subspecies of Abbott's babbler identified and named after ornithologist K. S. R. Krishna Raju was sighted around the periphery of the national park.

 Reptiles

 Indian golden gecko, endemic to the Eastern Ghats was reported from this national park.
 King cobras were sighted in and around the protected area.

 Threats

-The Polavaram irrigation project once completed will submerge parts of the national park.

-Poaching, forest fires and clearing forest for podu cultivation were some of the threats.
+Poaching, forest fires and clearing forest for cultivation are some of the threats.